Our Top 10 Backcountry Essentials

 In any emergency or survival scenario, the more ways you can gain the attention of potential help the better.
 In a whiteout, a whistle can be far more effective than visual SOS cues, helping rescuers locate you faster.

 Backcountry snowboarding demands huge amounts of energy to hike your way up.
-Foods high in carbohydrate such as flapjacks and Clif Bars are ideal and are easy to keep in your jacket pocket, while Sports Beans are great to chew on for a boost (we recommend these over gels as they don't burst if you fall on them!)
+Foods high in carbohydrates such as flapjacks and Clif Bars are ideal and are easy to keep in your jacket pocket, while Sports Beans are great to chew on for a boost (we recommend these over gels as they don't burst if you fall on them!)

 10. Avalanche Airbag Backpack